LisaAnne/LocalizingMoments/README.md

 ### Pre-Extracted Features

 You can access preextracted features for RGB [here](https://people.eecs.berkeley.edu/~lisa_anne/didemo/data/average_fc7.h5) and for flow [here](https://people.eecs.berkeley.edu/~lisa_anne/didemo/data/average_global_flow.h5).
 These are automatically downloaded in "download/get_models.sh".
 To extract flow, I used the code [here](https://github.com/wanglimin/dense_flow).

+I provide re-extracted features in the Google Drive above.
+You can use [this script](https://github.com/LisaAnne/LocalizingMoments/blob/master/make_average_video_dict.py) to create a dict with averaged RGB features and [this script](https://github.com/LisaAnne/LocalizingMoments/blob/master/make_average_video_dict_flow.py).
+The average features will be a bit different than the original release, but did not influence any trends in the results.